Rights and Responsibilities of Students

 Policies on the Use of Information Technology Facilities

-All members of the Yale SOM community are expected to be aware of and comply with the following policies and procedures, which are intended to ensure the reliable and secure delivery of information technology services in support of the academic and administrative mission of the School.
+All members of the Yale SOM community are expected to be aware of and comply with the following policies and procedures, which are intended to ensure the reliable and secure delivery of information technology services in support of the academic and administrative mission of the school.

 University Policies

-Information technology at Yale University is governed by a set of policies, procedures, and guidelines (https://cybersecurity.yale.edu/policies).
-All users of Yale SOM computing and network services, including those provided by the University, are expected to read and abide by the Information Technology Appropriate Use policy (https://your.yale.edu/policies-procedures/policies/1607-information-technology-appropriate-use-policy), as well as any other applicable policies.
-In the following summary of the Appropriate Use policy, “IT Systems” refers to systems, networks, and facilities owned, managed, or maintained by any entity of Yale University, including SOM, as well as privately owned computers used for University business activities or connected to the Yale network.
+(https://your.yale.edu/policies-procedures/policies/1607-information-technology-appropriate-use-policy), as well as any other applicable policies.
+In the following summary of the Appropriate Use policy, “IT Systems” refers to systems, networks, and facilities owned, managed, or maintained by any entity of Yale University, including SOM, as well as privately owned computers used for university business activities or connected to the Yale network.

-• Appropriate use IT Systems exists to support the research, education, and administrative work of the School and University.
+• Appropriate use IT Systems exists to support the research, education, and administrative work of the school and university.
 No other use is authorized without explicit permission.

 • Authorized use Users are entitled to access only those elements of IT Systems that are consistent with their authorization.

-• Prohibited use The following categories of use are prohibited: use that impedes, interferes with, impairs, or otherwise causes harm to the activities of others; use that is inconsistent with Yale’s nonprofit status; use of IT Systems in a way that suggests University or SOM endorsement of any political candidate or ballot initiative; harassing or threatening use; use damaging the integrity of University, SOM, or other IT Systems; use in violation of the law; use in violation of University contracts; use in violation of University policy; and use in violation of external data network policies.
+• Prohibited use The following categories of use are prohibited: use that impedes, interferes with, impairs, or otherwise causes harm to the activities of others; use that is inconsistent with Yale’s nonprofit status; use of IT Systems in a way that suggests university or SOM endorsement of any political candidate or ballot initiative; harassing or threatening use; use damaging the integrity of university, SOM, or other IT Systems; use in violation of the law; use in violation of university contracts; use in violation of university policy; and use in violation of external data network policies.

 • Free inquiry and expression Users of IT Systems may exercise rights of free inquiry and expression consistent with the principles of the 1975 Report of the Committee on Freedom of Expression at Yale and the limits of the law.